rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

 <hr>

 *Direct Debit* is one of the payment methods offered by Midtrans.
 Using this payment method, the customer can pay using their E-Banking debit account.
 Midtrans sends real-time notifications when the customer completes the payment.
-Currently, Midtrans can integrate with the following *Direct Debit* payment methods such as BCA KlikPay, CIMB Clicks, Danamon Online Banking, and e-Pay BRI.
+Currently, Midtrans can integrate with the following *Direct Debit* payment methods such as BCA KlikPay, CIMB Clicks, Danamon Online Banking, and BRImo (previously known as e-Pay BRI).

 <div class="cards-r-4">
   <div>